ICP-HUBS-DevRels-Syndicate/meetups-talks-hub/README.md

 This repository serves as a central hub for:
 - Standardizing the format of ICP awareness events
-- Sharing best practices for organizing meetups and workshops
+- Sharing best practices for organizing meetups and talks
 - Providing templates and resources for event organizers
 - Documenting successful events and case studies